Mentoring - pouring our lives into others

 The things which you have heard from me in the presence of many witnesses, entrust these to faithful men who will be able to teach others also.
 2 Timothy 2:2

-The bible calls it making disciples.
 Today in the church it is called mentoring.
-It all boils down to this: pouring your life into someone else.
+It all boils down to this:

 I gave my life to Christ when I was 19 through the faithful and gentle friendship of a girl in college named Sharron.
 When the time came for her to answer some of the deep and disturbing questions that had plagued my heart for years, she often responded, “I don’t know the answer to that.
 But I’ll find it and get back to you.”

-And she did come back with an answer from the bible; every single time.
+And she did come back with an answer from the bible; Every.Single.Time.

 What I didn’t know at the time was: